Explore Military Tools for ArcGIS

 - Click the General tab.

 Currently, the map's display units are set to Decimal Degrees.
 This determines the formatting of the coordinate values shown at the bottom of the map view, which correspond with the pointer's location on the map.
-However, decimal degrees aren't used by most militaries.
+However, decimal degrees are not used by most militaries.
 The Military Grid Reference System (MGRS) is the standard geographical referencing system used by the North Atlantic Treaty Organization (NATO).
 Adopted by the United States military after World War II, MGRS consolidated and simplified a variety of conflicting reference systems used during the war.
 MGRS covers the entire world and can communicate precise locations down to one square meter.

 - Change Display units to MGRS.